|

 some fun.

-date/time: saturday, dec 9, 2006
+date/time: Saturday, Dec 9, 2006

 location:City University Extension Campus, Port

-Townsend, WA |
+Townsend, WA

-| Day of the Dead Community Ceremony
+Day of the Dead Community Ceremony

-and Participatory Performance |
+and Participatory Performance

-ceremony, participatory performance, and procession through redmen's
+Community Ceremony, participatory performance, and procession through

-this event will include the extended Bcollective family of artists
+This event will include the extended Bcollective family of artists

 incorporating genre-crossing dance performances, live music by a